The Principle of Optimality in Dynamic Programming: A Pedagogical Note: Discounted Dynamic Programming

-The assumptions that $f \in D$ implies that $Tf \in D$ and $T_{\lambda} f \in U(S,\mathbb{R})$ whenever $f \in U(S,\mathbb{R}) $ and $\lambda \in U(S,A)$ guarantee that the Bellman equation preserves some form of measurbility as $D$ consists of appropriately chosen measurable functions.
+The assumption that $f \in D$ implies that $Tf \in D$ guarantees that the Bellman equation preserves some form of measurability as $D$ consists of appropriately chosen measurable functions.
 The assumption that $f \in D$ implies that $\Lambda_{f} \neq \emptyset$ guarantees a measurable solution (or a measurable selection) for the Bellman equation.
-In the finite and countable cases these assumptions trivially holds (see Section \ref{Sec:applications}).
+In the finite and countable cases these assumptions trivially hold (see Section \ref{Sec:applications}).
 In the general case, these assumptions can be quite involved to establish.
 Finding conditions on the model's primitives that guarantee that these assumptions hold are crucial in the study of dynamic programming.
 We discuss some important cases from the literature in Section \ref{Sec:applications}.

 \begin{theorem} Let $D \subseteq B_{m}(S)$ be a complete metric space with the metric $d_{\infty}$ that contains the constant $0$ function and any constant function $M$ such that $M= \sup_{s \in S} f(s)$ for $f \in D$.